-- The data of Endpoint 0 is never lost at activation or deactivation of a higher Endpoint.
-The data is lost only if the Endpoint 0 is deactivated. - Deactivate and reactivate the same Endpointwith the same parameters does not lead to a slide of the higher endpoints.
-For those endpoints, the data are preserved. - CFGOK is set by hardware even in the case thatthere is a "conflict" in the memory allocation.
+- the data of Endpoint 0 are never lost whatever the activation or deactivation of the higher Endpoint.
+Its data is lost if it is deactivated. - Deactivate and reactivate the same Endpoint with the same parameters does not lead to a "slide" of the higher endpoints.
+For those endpoints, the data are preserved. - CFGOK is set by hardware even in the case that there is a "conflict" in the memory allocation.

-20.7 PAD suspend
+19.7 PAD suspend